 Memorial to Jan Palach

-Near the entrance of the Historical Building, there is this simple but very poignant memorial dedicated to Czech student Jan Palach.
-The late 1960s were turbulent years in what was then the country of Czechoslovakia.
+Near the entrance of the Historical Building, lies a simple but very poignant memorial dedicated to Czech student Jan Palach.
+The late 1960s were turbulent years in what was then Czechoslovakia.
 In January of 1969, the Soviet Union invaded Czechoslovakia in an effort to stop the reforms of Alexander Dubček in a period known as the Prague Spring.
-Then, on January 16th, Jan set himself on fire as a form of political protest.
+On January 16th of that year, Jan set himself on fire as a form of political protest.
 He was 20 at the time of his death.

 Resources